 I and my oldest sister’s husband played this quite a bit, he never bothered much with games but when it came to flight sims, that was a different story.

 Around the time when this game came out was when i realized the most how slow our hardware was compared to the latest PC’s of that time as flight sims there had gone away from vector gfx and into textures/filled gfx.
-Luckily we got new hardware not long after (the A1200/A4k) but as time showed after a while, flight sims was far from what they were on the PCs at the time.
+Luckily we got new hardware not long after (the A1200/A4k) but as time showed after a while, flight sims were far from what they were on the PCs at the time.

 The game came with 3D Glasses, the 3D was ok enough but not really that good, the code from the game came probably from Anarchy’s 3D demo or at least that’s how i felt when i checked it.
 Correct me if i am wrong.